 In the last weeks, the vegan burgers have provided a lot of attention in the whole world, with a brilliant IPO by Beyond Meat and a worldwide distribution.
 The latest news this week, tell us, that the German discounter LIDL will have the Beyond Burgers available in their stores in the next weeks.
 The vegan burger from Impossible Foods is on sale in the US at Burger King and Mc Donald's presents the McVegan.

 The hype has hit Hollywood stars and international investors around the world.
 Silicon Valley is producing what it claims is a groundbreaking revolution in the consumer goods sector, this time not in the tech sector.
 The taste of the burger is consistently rated as positive and the placements of the burger takes place in supermarkets in addition to the meat variants.
+Today, vegan burgers are awesome and hip.
+The IPO of Beyond Meat makes for gold digger sentiment on Wall Street.
+Finally, Silicon Valley has again created a mass-market consumer product.
+Burger King sells the Impossible Burger in the US.
+The next step for Impossible Foods will be selling their products not only to restaurants but also to grocery stores.
+Other new companies like Before the Butcher enter with new plant-based burgers into the market.

 Overall, a multi-billion dollar market has developed, with companies in the US, Europe and Asia in particular, bringing vegan meat alternatives to the market as finished products.
 It will not stay on the subject of meat, research and development in the field of plant-based milk substitute or egg replacement products are also in full swing.
 Niche products create a mass market and a solution for the drastically necessary reduction of greenhouse gases, caused here by factory farming, is within reach.